gdumani/TicTacToe/README.md

 Go to the directory where TicTacToe is installed according to the getting started previous instructions and install Rspec.

-- To install rspec run: gem install rspec
+- To install rspec run: 'gem install rspec'

-- To run curren tests just type: rspec
+- To run curren tests just type: 'rspec'

 New test can be added in ./spec/main_spec.rb file following the Rspec guidelines.